-Learn About Britain is new organisation devoted to educating young people, new migrants and the wider public about British history, citizenship, culture and values.
-Building on the success of our flagship British Values Project, which supports schools in their work to explore British values, we are now expanding to work on British history and beginning our education programme for new migrants to the UK, which we launched with a London Coronation Tour coinciding with the coronation.
+Learn About Britain is new charity devoted to educating young people, new migrants and the wider public about British history, citizenship, culture and values.
+Building on the success of our flagship work on British values, we are now expanding to work on British history and beginning our education programme for refugees, asylum seekers and new migrants to the UK.

 We were founded by Joe Hayman, the former Chief Executive of the PSHE Association and former Managing Director of the Holocaust Educational Trust.
 Joe is also the author of two books about Britain - British Voices and British Journey.
 Find out more about Joe here.